-By 1990 Preziosi already owned his own chain of toy shops, “Giocheria”, and could count on Berlusconi’s help to sell even more Sega consoles in supermarket chains like Standa (owned by Berlusconi).
+By 1990 Preziosi already owned his own chain of toy shops, “Giocheria”, and could count on Berlusconi to sell even more Sega consoles in supermarket chains like Standa (owned by the Italian businessman).

 That is actually how I ended up buying a bundle edition of the Master System, so-called “Master System 2 Plus”, with a Light Phaser and three bundled in games.
 Well, four, considering Alex Kidd in Miracle World was already available within the console’s memory.